Inspired by the popular and ongoing argument over whether Love is enough or just bullshit, I thought it apt to say a few things in defense of Love.

 It is more of a perspective and outlook on life.
 It is about how you choose to take on the challenges that come without losing your peace of mind.
 And backing such view and values is the power and quality of our knowledge which, I believe, we must continually develop for the chance at living well and full.

 I believe that life, with all its various aspects, could be much more enjoyable and meaningful when we realize the Aye Ole’s, so to speak.
 And it is because we “know” better and we do better.
-This is what this blog is about.
+This is what the blog is about now.

 Through real human stories and relevant articles, it is my hope that we could together unearth the lessons that could make our lives increasingly fulfilling.